A Mass-timber Building with Local and Global Impact

 Limberlost Place, formerly known as The Arbour, has been winning awards and making headlines since we unveiled the project design in 2018.

-- 2022 - winner of Toronto's Waterfront Design Review Panel Excellence in Design Innovation award.
+Waterfront Toronto Design Review Panel Awards, Excellence in Design Innovation (2022)

-- 2021 - Association of Consulting Engineering Companies, Ontario Engineering Projects Award (OEPA), Willis Chapman Award – Best in Province
+Association of Consulting Engineering Companies, Ontario Engineering Projects Award (OEPA), Award of Excellence (2021) & Willis Chapman Award – Best in Province (2021)

 World Architecture News (WAN) Award, Future – Education Category (2019)

 AZ (AZURE) Award, People’s Choice: Unbuilt Projects (2019) & Best in Concepts: Unbuilt Project (2019)

 MIPIM/The Architectural Review, AR Future Projects Award, Sustainability Prize (2019)

 ReThinking the Future Award, Architecture, Construction and Design Award, Institutional Concept Category (2018) & Certificate of First Award (2018)

 Toronto-based Moriyama Teshima Architects has received more than 200 awards, including six Governor-General's Medals for architecture.
 Vancouver-based award-winning firm Acton Ostry Architects designed the Brock Commons Tallwood House, an 18-storey student residence at the University of British Columbia.

 - Unfortunately there are no news that match your criteria.
 Please try again later or adjust your filters.